The Essential Guide to Ketamine

 In one pilot study, adverse effects were noted after ingestion of ketamine via a nasal spray – although this was a very small study and involved no therapeutic assistance.

 While some researchers hope for a non-hallucinogenic analogue to ketamine, others consider its unique psychedelic effects to be crucial for treatment.
 Ketamine psychedelic therapy (KPT), for instance, takes advantage of the highly suggestible dissociative state to address the underlying psychology of addiction.
-Specifically, Evgeny Krupitsky and others have been able to imprint drug addicts and alcoholics with new beliefs and memories about substance abuse, effectively creating a strong inner taboo to prevent relapse.
-One year after treatment, 66% of alcoholic KPT patients remained sober, while 69% of a non-KPT control group returned to drinking.
+Specifically, Krupitsky and Grinenko (1997) were able to imprint drug addicts and alcoholics with new beliefs and memories about substance abuse, effectively creating a strong inner taboo to prevent relapse.
+Their KPT protocol comprised three stages: psychotherapeutic preparation; facilitated ketamine sessions (2-3 mg/kg injected intramuscularly, with aethimizol and bemegride to enhance visions, lucidity, and recall); and post-session psychotherapy to integrate insights and relate the experience to everyday life.
+One year after treatment, approximately 66% (73 of 111) chronic alcoholic patients remained sober, compared to just 24% (24 of 100) chronic alcoholic patients in receipt of conventional treatment for alcoholism.

 KPT has also helped heroin addicts abstain following release from rehab.
 Those given regular KPT sessions were far less likely to use heroin again than those who received counseling alone.
 Importantly, it’s the hallucinogenic doses that have the effect; sub-psychedelic doses of 0.2 mg/kg are found to be ineffective.